Dentistry

 Toothache Getting Worse

 If your toothache is getting worse after a filling, it’s a sign that something’s not right.
-The table below breaks down common warning signs, what they could mean, and when to take action.
+The table below outlines common warning signs, their possible meanings, and when to take action.

 Throbbing, pulsing, or constant pain Possible infection or nerve damage Call your dentist immediately